My Research

 Next-Generation Noisy Robust Speech Translation System

-Supervisor: Dr. Madusha Chandrasena, PhD, Senior Lecturer
+Supervisor: Dr. Madusha Chandrasena, PhD · University of Kelaniya

 I worked on a Next-Generation Noisy Robust Speech Translation system focused on enabling communication between Sinhala and Tamil speakers in Sri Lanka.